 Does boiling water remove arsenic?

-No. Boiling water will actually increase the arsenic concentration in your water.
-That’s because, while water molecules will evaporate during boiling, arsenic won’t.
-You’ll end up with the same amount of arsenic in a smaller batch of water.
+No. Boiling water won’t remove arsenic – it’ll actually increase the arsenic concentration in your water.
+When the water evaporates, you’ll end up with the same amount of arsenic in a smaller batch of water.

 Can activated carbon remove arsenic?

-Typically, an activated carbon water filter cartridge can remove between 30 and 70% arsenic.
-Usually, this type of filter is used within a larger water filtration system to allow for more thorough carbon removal.
+Yes, a good activated carbon water filter cartridge can remove between 30 and 70% arsenic.
+Usually, this type of filter is used within a larger water filtration system to filter arsenic more thoroughly.